What is hemp and cbd extract?

 hemp and Cbd Extraction Methods

 There are many different means to extract CBD and other hemp compounds from the hemp plant.
-Let’s cover the 2 most popular—solvent extraction and CO2 extraction.
+Let’s cover the 3 most popular—solvent extraction, CO2 extraction and steam distillation.

 Solvent extraction can apply butane, propane or alcohol to extract the CBD from the hemp plant.
 While this is one of the quickest, easiest and least expensive CBD extraction methods, there is a lot of danger due to the very flammable solvent.